luketurnerdev/portfolio/README.md

+## Short Answer Q&A

+1. Describe key events in the development of the internet from the 1980s to today (max.
+150 words):

+In 1982, the TCP/IP protocol was first established, which is currently the most commonly used protocol for devices connecting to the internet, in order for them to be able to talk to eachother under the same set of rules.

+In 1986, The National Science Foundation’s NSFNET went online, which allowed the internet to expand effectively throughout the United States.

+1990 - Tim Berners-Lee Develops HTML, which still remains as the most prevalent markup language for creating webpages today.

+1991 - The World Wide Web (WWW) is released to the public by CERN.

+1993 - The White House and the UN establish a presence online.

+1998 - The Google search engine is born.

+2003 - Myspace, Skype and the Safari web browser are born.

+2004-2005 - Facebook, Youtube and Reddit are born.
+Mozilla Firefox is released.

+2006 - Twitter is launched.

+2. Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
+150 words):

-Short Answer Q&A - Include short answers to the following questions, Describe key events in the development of the internet from the 1980s to today (max.
-150 words) Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
+Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
 150 words)
 Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
 150 words)